Dead Men Walking (film): Plot

 Sweeney, Jenkins, Mahler and Keith head to the officers’ office where Sweeney calls for the National Guard to secure the prison and blockade the entire facility.
 He stays with his decision to leave the inmates for dead but does tell all of them to stay in their cells.

 Sweeney, Mahler, Keith, Jenkins and many other guards make it to the cell blocks to see that all the inmate and staff left have been infected and zombified.
 As everyone prepares for the zombies to break out of the cells, Sweeney tells Jenkins that when he turns to shoot him.
 Mahler, realizing Sweeney is infected, leaves the group to protect his son.
 The zombies on that side start to follow the two as they slip in zombie blood, trying to reach Mahler’s office.
 The zombies break out of the cell blocks and run for the guards.
 They open fire, killing many of them left and right.
 Seeing that many more are coming, they split up and run inside cells and lock the gates, separating them and keeping firing distance.
 Samantha meets up with Johnny and they decide to escape together.

 After most guards are killed in cells, Jenkins and another guard escape the cell while Sweeney and another stay to fight.
-Sweeney sees the zombified Mahler and shoots him while stating, “This is for not giving me a raise my last evaluation!”
+Sweeney sees the zombified Mahler and shoots him.
 After going completely crazy from the disease, Sweeney shoots everywhere, accidentally hitting his partner guard.
 Sweeney leaves through a backdoor and lies down there while the zombies break through and kill the shot guard.

 Samantha and Johnny move on.
 He is bitten and stays behind to give her a chance to leave.
 She flees and kills Sweeney, now a zombie.
 In the yard, Jenkins is bitten and she puts him out of his misery.
 A sniper mistakes Samantha for a zombie and kills her.